ahmed-shehataa/Android-Roadmap/README.md

 *To master sqllite* check this [Sqllite fully tutorial](https://www.sqlitetutorial.net)

-4. Learn how to store data into your local database of yoyr application by learning room database.
+Learn how to store data into your local database of your application by learning room database.
+#### :clipboard: Resources:
-// **TODO** Add a room db resources.
+4. **TODO** Add a room db resources.

 ---